NICMx/Jool/en/run-nat64.md

 user@T:~# /sbin/modprobe -r jool
 {% endhighlight %}

-## Further Reading
+## Afterwords

-More complex setups might require you to consider the [MTU notes](mtu.html).
+1. More complex setups might require you to consider the [MTU notes](mtu.html).
+2. The `modprobe` insertion and removal mechanism is fine if all you need is a simple single NAT64, but if you want to enclose it in a network namespace, or need multiple Jool instances in a single machine, check out [`--instance`](usr-flags-instance.html).

-Please note that none of what was done in this tutorial survives reboots!
+3. Please note that none of what was done in this tutorial survives reboots!
 Documentation on persistence will be released in the future.

 The [next tutorial](dns64.html) explains DNS64.